 vg01 volume group which needs to be extended by 500MB.

 vgdisplay output.
-If its a non-zero number then you have some PE available to use.
-You need to calculate how much free space exist in VG.
+If it’s a non-zero number then you have some PE available to use.
+You need to calculate how much free space exists in VG.
 For that check “PE size” in

-vgdisplay output, multiply it with number of PEs, resulting number is MBs you have free in VG.
-You can extend you file system by these many MB size.
+vgdisplay output, multiply it with the number of PEs, the resulting number is MBs you have free in VG.
+You can extend your file system by this many MB sizes.

 /data mount point i.e.